 They eat the feces of adult fleas (which is mostly dried blood) and other organic debris found in carpet, bedding and soil.
 Depending on the amount of food present and the environmental conditions, the larval stage lasts about 5 to 18 days (longer in some cases) then the larva spins a silken cocoon and pupates.

 The pupa is the final developmental stage of the flea before it becomes an adult.
-The adult flea can emerge from the cocoon as early as 3 to 5 days, or it can stay in the cocoon for a year or more, waiting for the right time to emerge.
+The adult flea can emerge from the cocoon as early as 7 days, or it can stay in the cocoon for a year or more, waiting for the right time to emerge.

 Stimuli such as warm ambient temperatures, high humidity, even the vibrations and carbon dioxide emitted from a passing animal will cause the flea to emerge from the cocoon faster.
 This brings us back to the adult flea.